 Who doesn’t love a plate of homemade pasta?
 This easy Italian pappardelle pasta recipe is sure to become a family favorite!
 In fact, you can turn it into an occasion to have some fun family time.
 All you need is 3 ingredients, and a little patience.

-I’ll be honest, I usually buy my fresh pasta at a nearby pasta shop.
-I hope I don’t crash anyone’s stereotypical dream, but that’s how it is for most Italians.
-Making homemade pasta takes some time.
-For many people, it is difficult to make it on weekdays.
+I’ll be honest—most of the time, I buy my fresh pasta from a nearby pasta shop.
+I hope this doesn’t shatter anyone’s dream of Italian perfection, but that’s how it is for many Italians.
+Making homemade pasta, including this Pappardelle Pasta Recipe, takes some time and can be a challenge during busy weekdays.

 Like I was saying, pappardelle is a fresh pasta shape.
 It originated in Tuscany, and has been around for centuries.